The best way to grow your hair faster is…

 Apply the mask directly to dry, brushed hair, and leave it on for up to 30 minutes.
 Then, shampoo and condition as usual.

-– Check Your Medications
+– Check Your Medication

 You have to be very careful here as many prescription medications are associated with hair loss.